-The Ford F-150 still remains the
+The Ford F-150 still remains the biggest seller of all vehicles. |

 I recently asked my fellow car folks if they are looking for a more fuel efficient car.
 Very few responded with yes, most feel other features are more important.
 That is fuel economy is second to these features.
 I also talked with other people who aren't gear heads and they responded similarly.
 This seems in general to be the trend, sales say so, regular consumers say something, and gear heads say so.